zYeoman/myStars/README.md

 ## Java

+- [JComicDownloader](https://github.com/abc9070410/JComicDownloader) - A tool which has the ability to download the online comics and novels from some china websites.
 - [Conquer](https://github.com/hanks-zyh/Conquer) - A todo list app base Material Design
 - [EasyML](https://github.com/ICT-BDA/EasyML) - Easy Machine Learning is a general-purpose dataflow-based system for easing the process of applying machine learning algorithms to real world tasks.
 - [interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.